Monday 30th May – Sunday 5th June

 From the factories of the past to the kitchens of today, Coolicon® shades have cast light onto many innovative moments.
-For help finding that sweet food-prep lighting spot, our How to Use page outlines the best ways to style your Coolicon® lampshades so you can get those meats glazed to perfection.
+For help finding that sweet food-prep lighting spot, our Lighting Your Interior page outlines the best ways to style your Coolicon® lampshades so you can get those meats glazed to perfection.

 Today we challenge you to get creative in the kitchen; what new BBQ recipes can you come up to make the taste buds come alive?
 Pop on your best Heston Blumenthal thinking cap and start cooking by doing!